conjure-cp/conjure-blocks/README.md

 <img src="https://developers.google.com/static/blockly/images/logos/logo_standard.png" alt="blockly logo" width="100"/>

+README.md adapted from the README from the sample app.

 ## Structure

 - `package.json` contains basic information about the app.
 This is where the scripts to run, build, etc. are listed.